yasiryagi/helpdesk/tokenomics/kpis/README.md

 Suppose there is `10,000 tJOY` in circulation, and `USD 1,000` represents the initial fiat pool.
 This means that the exchange rate is `0.1 tJOY/USD`.

 A user has `1,500 tJOY`, and after weighing their options and calculating the rate, they decide to cash in `500 tJOY`.
-They go to `<page>`, verify the exchange rate, and follow the instructions on how to cash in.
-After sumbitting and signing the transaction, a new pending exchange is displayed on the `<page>`:
+They go to [this page](https://www.joystream.org/testnet/), verify the exchange rate, and follow the instructions on how to cash in.
+After sumbitting and signing the transaction, a new pending exchange is displayed on the [page](https://www.joystream.org/testnet/):

 The Joystream transaction locks in the USD value of the exchange.
 At regular intervals, all pending transactions will be paid out in Monero, with the prevailing XMR/USD rate at the time of payout.